Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Conclusion and Future Work

 This work addressed the challenge of extending audio context windows of LALMs by studying the application of LLM's whole-context extension methods, and proposing a training-free audio-only extension Partial YaRN and the VLAT training strategy.
-We demonstrate the effectiveness of extension-based methods over non-extension baselines across various long-audio settings.
+We demonstrated the effectiveness of extension-based methods over non-extension baselines across various long-audio settings.
 Leveraging our finding that SALMONN and Qwen2-Audio retain consistent performance up to 2mins audio window, we achieved an even stronger performance by extending from the 2mins window instead of 30s.
-Later, we showed that fine-tuning through VLAT helps the models to generalize to audio contexts far exceeding the length of the training data, offering a robust and data-efficient pathway to develop LALMs with better longform understanding.
-Future work could explore a similar modality-bound extension strategy for video models.
+Later, we showed that fine-tuning through VLAT allows the models to generalize to audio contexts far exceeding the lengths of the training data, offering a robust and data-efficient pathway to develop LALMs with better longform understanding.

+Future work could apply Partial YaRN and VLAT to vision models.
+Beyond content understanding, these approaches could also be explored for controllable generation in multimodal models, such as multi-scale image synthesis, or even more finegrained decoupling for non-uniform speed control throughout audio or video generation.